Fat-Frumos/Enterprise/README.md

 conf\server.xml
 - listener.xml

-- At least one JAR was scanned for TLDs yet contained no TLDs.
-- Enable debug logging for this logger for a complete list of JARs that were scanned but no TLDs were found in them.
-- Skipping unneeded JARs during scanning can improve startup time and JSP compilation time.
-- A child container failed during start

 * Client sends Http Request to Web Server
 * Code in Web Server => Input:HttpRequest, Output: HttpResponse JEE with Servlets